Case Study from Taiwan: Lily Liu's baptism

 His excitement over that baptismal service had faltered after Lily's parents had come to his home.
 They had been furious, demanding that he not baptize their daughter, Lily, the next day as planned.
 Now, what was he going to do?

-Smith thought back to what he knew of the bright young woman.
+Smith recalled what he knew of the bright young woman.
 Lily Liu had grown up in a Buddhist home where she had been surrounded by Buddha images and the accompanying smell of incense.
 Lily first heard of Christianity from the Smiths when they moved in next door.
 Lily and her family immediately became friends with these Americans.

 After four years of fighting doubts and internal opposition, Lily had made a solid commitment to Jesus Christ.
 Her testimony to faith in Christ was so dynamic that the youth group elected her as their first woman president.